pietrop/autoEdit_2_documentation/README.md

    1. Paper-edit export to EDL

 Main data structures in the project

-- T
+* Transcription json
+* paper-cuts json
+* paper-edit json

+---

-If you are not familiar with [Node][node], [NWJS][nwjs], [backbone][backbone] or not sure were to start to get an overview to familiarise yourself with this project, check out the [prerequisite section](/jsdoc_docs/tutorial-prerequisites.html) to get an overview of the stack and see the minimum you need to know to get up to speed with this project.
+If you are not familiar with [Node](https://nodejs.org/en/), [NWJS](http://docs.nwjs.io/en/latest/For%20Users/Getting%20Started/), [backbone](http://backbonejs.org/) or not sure were to start to get an overview to familiarise yourself with this project, check out the [prerequisite section](/prerequisites.md) to get an overview of the stack and see the minimum you need to know to get up to speed with this project.